bambielli/bambielli.github.io/_til/2016-12-28-postgres-extensions-citext.md

 CREATE EXTENSION IF NOT EXISTS citext;
 {%endhighlight%}

-This will create the citext extension in the database to which you are connected.
+This will create the CITEXT extension in the database to which you are connected if the extension hasn't already been created for the database.
 You can view all enabled extensions for a Postgres database with the `\dx` command.

 ### Is CITEXT Necessary for My Use Case?